Chromotopia: Bridging The Past & Present

 A TEDx video that explores Victoria Coeln’s Chromotopia Process

 Anne finds Victoria’s work and use of dichroics “fascinating and unique.”
 In fact, at one point Victoria visited Rosco’s gobo and dichroic facility in Texas.
-During the visit, she and Anne discussed her requirements for colour and Anne discovered that Victoria uses colour palettes similar to those used by painters to make her designs come to light.
+During the visit, she and Anne discussed her requirements for color and Anne discovered that Victoria uses color palettes similar to those used by painters to make her designs come to light.
 The result of the conversation was the development of Permacolor #3114 Victorian Gold – named for Victoria Coeln – and Permacolor #1050 Mauve.
 The filters were designed to represent the Ochre and Carmine pigments found on a painter’s palette, both of which are difficult to achieve with light.

 Victoria laughs as she adds: “There is a saying among the lighting designer community that if Rosco names a filter after you, then you have made it!”